fortyplustwo/envaya_nexmo/README.md

 How does it work?
 =================

-There are 3 players in the whole scene:
+There are 4 players in the whole scene:

 1. EnvayaSMS Django app for RapidSMS (this application!)
 1. Your RapidSMS app (which also includes RapidSMS itself)
 1. EnvayaSMS Android app (which runs on the phone)
+1. Nexmo API (libpynexmo)

 ####Outgoing message cycle